Plants mistaken for Japanese knotweed

 Leycesteria formosa is native to parts of Asia including China and Tibet and although vigorous, isn't considered invasive in the UK.
 It's an easy to grow shrub that will thrive in a range of soils, in either sun or partial shade.

-Differences: the leaves themselves are narrower than those of Japanese knotweed with pendulous purple and white flowers.
+Differences: the leaves are narrower than Japanese knotweed with pendulous purple and white flowers.

 Lesser knotweed (Persicaria campanulata)

-Persicaria campanulata, also known as Koenigia campanulata, is a perennial that's native to the Himalaya region.
-It has pink flowers July to September and is a good plant for suppressing weeds in the border.
-It's not invasive, but does spread through nodes on the plant's stem, which put down roots when they touch the ground.
+Persicaria campanulata, also known as Koenigia campanulata, is a perennial that's native to the Himalayan region.
+It has pink flowers from July to September and is a good plant for suppressing weeds on the border.
+It's not invasive but does spread through nodes on the plant's stem, which put down roots when they touch the ground.
 It's easy to pull out if it gets too big for its spot.

 Similarities: it has similar stems and leaf arrangement.